 In June 2018, the FASB issued ASU No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and Guidance for Contributions Received and Contributions Made.
 This new guidance clarifies the evaluation of whether an exchange of assets is a contribution or an exchange transaction.
 It also clarifies the criteria to evaluate whether a contribution has a donor-imposed condition and how that impacts expense recognition.
 This guidance is effective for years beginning after December 15, 2019 for outgoing grants and is applied on a modified prospective basis.
-The Foundation is currently evaluating the impact on the financial statements.
+The Foundation adopted the standard in 2020 resulting in minor changes to the financial statements and disclosures.